MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Modeling.md

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.

-> [!NOTE]
-> We use **Time zone independent** behavior to record date and time information, because time of a visit is always local to the location of the building and should not change when viewed from a different time zone.
+> *Note: We use **Time zone independent** behavior to record date and time information, because time of a visit is always local to the location of the building and should not change when viewed from a different time zone.

 1. Select your **Campus Management** solution